 Gutenberg believed that relics can impart their virtue through contact and reflection.
 In the years when he conceived his printing press, this was at the forefront of his mind, as was the problem of sharing this virtue among great multitudes; we know this as a fact of history.
 What Gutenberg invented was a technological metaphor for pilgrimage.

-In fact, many printed sheets of the fifteenth century were distributed as pilgrim souvenirs.
-Later scholars gave to the printed books of that century the name incunabula; how fitting this is!
+In fact, many printed sheets of the fifteenth century were distributed as pilgrim souvenirs; they served the same purpose that pilgrim mirrors did.
+They served the same purpose served earlier by holy oil flasks and stamps for eulogia bread dough - stamps that were themselves, in fact, tiny manual printing presses.
+Later scholars gave to the printed books of the fifteenth century the name incunabula; how fitting this is!
 Incunabula is the Latin word for swaddling cloths, and the Holy Infant’s swaddling cloths were among the relics exhibited at the Aachen jubilee.

 The question of how deep an impression to leave in a letterpress print is debated.
 Many contemporary printers leave as deep an impression as possible, to make apparent that this traditional printing method is being used.
 Others regard deep impressions as tasteless and ahistorical.
 The prints issued by Millefleur Press imitate what I have seen and felt in books from the 15th century and from the 19th century Arts & Crafts Movement: the impression is noticeable but not exaggerated.